OzzyCzech/fromArray/readme.md

 }
 ```

-There is one special case for the `Type`, you can specify that array is array of specific objects:
+There is one special case for the `Type`, you can specify `Types::ArrayOfObjects` type to load an array of objects with
+the same class.
+The `class` parameter is required in this case.

 ```php
 class ExampleObject {